Sprinklr/shrike/README.md

 ## Usage

-Put in on your phone.
+Put it on your phone.

 ## License